72sevenzy2/golang-playground/README.md

-A repo where ill be experimenting/learning about golangs features.
+A repo where ill be experimenting/learning about go's features.